 All you need to do is observe and let the thoughts come and go.
 When you stop believing in everything that your mind says, you will find yourself happier and more peaceful.

-6. Let go the need to impress others.
+6. Let go of the need to impress others.

 Does impressing others make you happy?
 Perhaps for some.
 But this type of happiness doesn’t last long.
 When the good feeling wears off, you will start looking for others to impress.